 Vida Travel operates as a boutique retail Travel Agency, as a Tour Operator for custom itinerary and as a wholesale tour operator, meaning we package and resell to other agents and agency.
 In all roles, we share the same goal; providing you with an unforgettable, uncommon and stress free vacation.

-Vida Travel is a dba of Vida Travel Group, LLC, a California Seller of Travel CST #2112604-40 and Travel Consumer Restitution Corporation TCRC #601318.
+Vida Travel is a dba of Vida Travel Group, a California Seller of Travel CST #2112604-40 and Travel Consumer Restitution Corporation TCRC #601318.
 Regulation of California Sellers of Travel is administered by the California Department of Justice, Office of the Attorney General.
-Vida Travel is a registered business entity in the County of San Diego, CA USA and the City of Escondido, CA.
+Vida Travel is a registered business entity in the County of San Diego, CA USA.